kingofbrad/PHP-Study-Exmaples/Week_7/README.md

 Once all the fields have been changed in the `index.php`, do the same in the `insert.php` file as well.

 ### Running the project
-When everything is setup then run the server if not already
+When everything is setup then run the server if not already and navigate to the localhost in the browser.
+The url will usually look like this.
+>`localhost:8888` or `localhost:3000`

+Then head to the folder where this project is located at.
+Everything should be running perfectly fine if you have used the same fields, if you are having problems then please look through all the different fields you have changed and see if they match up.